Welcome to the Course Creators Academy own_icon

 The difference between self-hosting and using a marketplace is that in the case of self-hosting, it's truly your website and your brand, and not the platform's brand and website.

-You can still in a very similar way create, price, publish and sell your own online courses just like in a marketplace.
+You can still in a very similar way create, price, publish, and sell your own online courses just like in a marketplace.

 The difference is that, unlike in a marketplace, you have full control over your courses.
 What does that mean?